-No trip to Antioquia is complete without at least a day spent wandering through the colourful streets of Colombia's most colourful town - Guatapé.
+No trip to Antioquia is complete without at least a day spent wandering through the colourful streets of Colombia's most colourful town.

 Here's our guide on how to make the most of your time in this great little pueblo, including where to eat, what to see and things to do in Guatapé.

 climb el peñol for a great view